Travelling to Cardiff

 Mae'r cynnwys hwn ar gael yn Saesneg yn unig.

 There are a number of ways to travel to Cardiff so that you can start your studies on time.

 When to arrive

-If you have applied for University accommodation, you'll be able to move into your room in University residences from 14 September 2016.
+If you have applied for University accommodation, you will be able to move into your room in University residences during the enrollment period.
 Once you have settled in to your accommodation, you should start the registration and enrolment process, as well as attend the induction and welcome events.

 If you are planning on living in private accommodation, we recommend that you arrive a few days early and book temporary hotel accommodation to stay in while you look for a place to live.

 Flying to the UK